FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task1_Introduction_FortiWeb.md

 ---
 title: "Introduction to FortiWeb and its functionalities"
-menuTitle: "Ch 1: Introduction to FortiWeb and its functionalities"
+menuTitle: "FortiWeb and its functionalities"
 weight: 10
 ---